Vineet8800/portfolio/README.md

 # portfolio
-The experience I have gain from 7 years of my technical journey
+The experience I have gained from 7 years of my technical journey